manupptr/AWS-Cloud/README.md

   OwnerId: '1234567890'
 ```

-3.To check our vpc is created or not ,the below command is used .it lists all the vpcs present in our aws:
+To check our vpc is created or not ,the below command is used .it lists all the vpcs present in our aws:
 ```
 Vpcs:
 - CidrBlock: 172.31.0.0/16